 - 1. We have had reports of the senders literally falling off the tanks or showing serious delamination.
 This is likely caused by a lack of tank surface preparation.
 Surface prep is very simple, wipe the area to be adhered to with products like Pro Bond, alcohol, or acetone.
 Do not use thinners because they leave residues which attack the adhesive.
-Ambient temperatures of less than 60°F or 15°C prevent the bonding agents in the adhesive from working properly; use a heat gun to warm the tank surface if necessary.
+Ambient temperatures of less than 15°C or 60°F prevent the bonding agents in the adhesive from working properly; use a heat gun to warm the tank surface if necessary.
 Also be sure the surface is dry, again a heat gun is the best way to dry the bonding area.
 Finally, the surface of the tank must be smooth.
 The adhesive works much better on smooth surfaces, if necessary use an orbital sander with fine grit paper (220 grit) to quickly accomplish the desired smoothness. - 2.
 Another possibility is the wiring harness pulling on the sender.
 Make sure the wiring to the tank sender is well supported so that it does not put a load on the sender.
-Be sure to support all connecting harnesses; do not let the board support the harness, this will in time cause delamination of the board from the tank.
 One simple way to do this is to use Gorilla tape across the top of the sender at a 90 degree angle to the sender orientation, with the wiring held in place by the tape.
 The wires from the sender must be routed straight up or to the right for reliable operation.